Our Team

 Allan is a Licensed Clinical Social Worker (LCSW).
 He received his Master’s in Social Work (MSW) from New York University (NYU) Silver School of Social Work in 2018.
 Allan completed his training in psychodynamic psychotherapy from the Institute for Contemporary Psychotherapy (ICP) in the Spring of 2022.
 He is a Hispanic (Spanish/English) speaking male highly passionate about therapy.
 He also partakes in psychoanalytic training at the Institute for Contemporary Psychotherapy (ICP) to enhance patients’ therapeutic journeys.
 He has experience working with people from all backgrounds and mental health needs in outpatient settings.
 He believes therapy should be where patients talk about anything that comes to mind, creating a safe, empathic, and accepting environment.
 He is a steadfast supporter and ally of the LGBTQI+ community who uses compassion and a nonjudgmental approach to create a safe environment.

-Jessica Goodwin, MA, MHC-LP
+Jessica Goodwin, LMHC

 Jessica is a psychotherapist who recently graduated from Capella University with a Master’s in Clinical Mental Health Counseling.
 She has worked in the mental health field for over eight years, supporting multicultural individuals and families with experience in nonprofit and private practice settings.
 Her therapy approach is holistic, focusing on an individual’s strengths and abilities.
 She aims to provide a supportive, judgment-free environment that encourages personal growth and wellness.
 She is an ally of the LGBTQIA community.